duckyPad/DuckStack/README.md

 When calling a function: **`foo(a, b, c)`**

 * **Caller** pushes 32-bit arguments **right to left** to stack
-	* If no arguments, push one dummy value?
+	* Don't push if no args.

 |||
 |:--:|:--:|